Projeto-ECO/Project-ECO/readme.md

 [Explain how to use the project or any specific instructions for users]

-## Issues
+## Issues and Support

-If you encounter any issues with the project or have any suggestions for improvement, please open an issue on our [issue tracker](https://github.com/orgs/Projeto-ECO/issues).
+If you encounter any issues with the project or have suggestions for improvement, please open an issue on our [issue tracker](https://github.com/orgs/Projeto-ECO/issues).

+Please note that as we do not use a production server to host the platform, there may be instances where the environment abruptly stops.
+In such cases, you will be unable to access the platform until the environment is restarted.
+We apologize for any inconvenience caused and kindly request you to contact us using the information below.
+Our team will promptly address the issue and ensure your access to the platform is restored.

+For support and issue resolution, please reach out using the information in the **Contact** header.

 ## License